Table of Contents

 The classical IQ by Binet and Stern

-Binet was 1 of the first trying to make intelligence measurable.
-At the beginning of the 20th century, he was commissioned to develop an intelligence test, in order to measure the intellectual capacity of school children.
+Binet was one of the first persons that attempted to make intelligence measurable.
+At the beginning of the 20th century, he was commissioned to develop an intelligence test to measure the intellectual capacity of school children.
 The goal of the test was to identify children with learning disabilities in order to provide them with special individualized help.

-The level of difficulty of the test was scaled in ascending order and supposed to assess the intellectual age of a child with tasks usually passed by 6-year-olds, 7-year-olds, and so on.
+The level of difficulty of the test was scaled in ascending order and was supposed to assess the intellectual age of a child with tasks usually passed by 6-year-olds, 7-year-olds, etc.

-Based on Binet’s work, Stern developed the classic intelligence quotient (IQ), which is, however, no applicable to adults.
+Based on Binet’s work, Stern developed the classic intelligence quotient (IQ), which is, however, not applicable to adults.